Shu-Chenliu/makeNtuapp/README.md

 clone the app

-type flutter pub get
+go to pubspec.yaml

+press get packages on the top right corner

 go to main

-press debug
+press debug on the top right corner(remember to open android studio first and connect to your phone)